 Landscape Planting Rate: 1-2 lbs. per 1,000 square feet.

 Rangeland Planting Rate: 15- 30 lbs. per acre (1 acres is 43,560 square feet).
-The flowers will be more spread apart.
+The flowers will be more spread apart at lower seeding rates.
 If you wish for denser cover, plant more heavily.

-Best Time to Plant: Early August through October.
+Best Time to Plant: Early August through November, depending on location.

 Type: Warm Season Annual